rubixchain/learn/docs/developer-guides/smart-contracts/examples.md

 ### 6. Deploy the Smart Contract

 Deploy the contract from the Deployer node, committing 1 RBT to it.
-Deployment is a transaction through the unified `/rubix/v1/tx` endpoint with a `smartContract` token — an [asynchronous signature flow](../../api.md#asynchronous-signature-flow).
+Deployment is a transaction through the unified `/rubix/v1/tx` endpoint with a `smartContract` token.
+This is an [asynchronous signature flow](../../api.md#asynchronous-signature-flow).

 ```bash
 curl -X POST 'http://localhost:20000/rubix/v1/tx' \